abcdesktopio/docs/opsdocs/docs/buildapplicationsgnulinux.md

 - An access to the docker public registry
 - An access to the ubuntu repository
 - Nodejs installed on your host.
-- The root password of your the oc.user.18.04 docker image.
+- The root password of the oc.user docker image.
 The default password is `lmdpocpetit`, but this value may have been changed.

 ## Build your own application image